 about us

-3. inspire the next generation of neuroscientists, and
+inspire and empower the next generation of neuroscientists from diverse backgrounds, and

-Initially launched in 2016 as Brain Week Rhode Island, our organization has grown in audience and scope, but our mission has remained constant: to make brain science accessible to everyone and highlight neuroscience research happening in the Ocean State.
+As a community-driven organization, our activities also connect experts and advocates across sectors, promote science communication skills among specialists, and support RI’s growing biomedical industry.
+Initially launched in 2015 as Brain Week Rhode Island, our organization has grown in audience and scope, but our mission has remained constant: to make learning about the brain FUN and accessible to all!

 We have served thousands of students through our Brainy Visits school program, and welcomed even more to our annual March brain fairs and year-round community events.